roee88/kt-jackson-jsonSchema/README.md

 Jackson jsonSchema Generator /Kotlin
 =====================================

-This project is a quick re-implementation of [mbknor-jackson-jsonSchema](https://github.com/mbknor/mbknor-jackson-jsonSchema) by [@mbknor](https://github.com/mbknor/), in Kotlin.
+Generate JSON schema from your POJOs using Jackson @Annotations.

-Project is compatible with Java 6.
+This project is a quick re-implementation of [mbknor-jackson-jsonSchema](https://github.com/mbknor/mbknor-jackson-jsonSchema) by [@mbknor](https://github.com/mbknor/), in Kotlin (Java 6 compatible, Android compatible).

 **Why?**
 I wanted to use it in Android.